ibm-cloud-docs/power-iaas/pricing.md

 {: shortdesc}

 In the Cloud catalog for {{site.data.keyword.powerSys_notm}}s, the estimated price might be different than the actual price when you purchase the {{site.data.keyword.powerSys_notm}} or instances based on the discounts and promotion codes.

+All prices mentioned on this page are illustrative and do not represent the actual amounts used for biling.
+To calculate the exact pricing, use the [IBM cost estimator](https://cloud.ibm.com/estimator){: external}.
+{: important}

 ## Monthly usage
 {: #pricing-monthly-usage}